Post updated: November 25th, 2025

-The Chancellor Rachel Reeves left open the idea of higher property taxes at the Labour Party Conference in Liverpool on 29 September.
+Homeowners up and down the country started to worry this autumn when Chancellor Rachel Reeves left open the idea of higher property taxes at the Labour Party Conference on 29 September.
 In her speech, the chancellor pledged to keep “taxes, inflation and interest rates as low as possible”.

 She had hinted there may be tax rises ahead because the government’s choices had been made “harder” by international events and the “long-term damage” done to the economy.

-While no decisions have been made at this stage about what is in the forthcoming Budget, it has been widely reported that the Treasury has been considering since the summer a radical overhaul of the way property is taxed.
+And it has been widely reported since the summer that the Treasury has been considering a radical overhaul of the way property is taxed.
 These proposed changes include:

 Stamp duty is currently paid when a property is bought.
 Those buying homes for less than £125,000 do not pay stamp duty and first-time buyers are exempt on properties worth up to £300,000.
 Those buying a second home or an investment are charged above the standard rate.